apsdsm/datahelpers/README.md

 The important things to note are:

 - The class must derive from `Importer` and must pass the type of asset it is responsible for
-- the class must define a `CopyDataToAsset` method that takes an asset of the same type this importer is responsible for, and an array of `ValidatorNode` objects.
+- the class must define a `CopyDataToAsset` method that takes an asset of the same type this importer is responsible for, and a `ReadBundle` object.
+The `ReadBundle` is how information about the spreadsheet is passed around.
+The validated nodes can be found in a list called `validatedNodes` inside the `ReadBundle`.

 After that, it's up to you to parse each of the nodes into the asset any way you see fit.
 The asset will automatically be written to a location in your assets folder (see below for more info on where, exactly).